Transformative cities: Learning from real utopias - Second edition

 You will identify, based on concrete experiences, the obstacles and challenges that arise in the transformation of the local context itself.

-Aimed at public officials, representatives and members of political parties, unions, civil society organisations, and the general public.
+Aimed at public servants, representatives and members of political parties, unions, civil society organizations, and the general public.
 15 years old minimum, internet connection and any smart electronic device.

 Application start date